 Our Wellbeing Hubs operate in two key areas of Ipswich in our Sailmakers Workshop in the town centre and at the Royal Oak on Felixstowe Road.
 In Ipswich our main Wellbeing Hub known as the Workshop has developed from a small offer in our first site in the west to a central offer in the town.
-Many, who have been most heavily impacted by the pandemic according to local research.
+The service users are heavily impacted by both the pandemic and the cost of living crisis according to local research.